alajusticia/laravel-auth-tracker/README.md

 Now, log in with a tracked user and go to `/security`.
 You will find a page to manage the logins!

-### Laravel Airlock
+### Laravel Sanctum

-In the actual version (0.2.0) of the Laravel Airlock package, there is no event allowing us to know when an API token is created.
+In the actual version (2.1.0) of the Laravel Sanctum package, there is no event allowing us to know when an API token is created.

-If you are issuing API tokens with Laravel Airlock and want to enable auth tracking, you will have to dispatch an event provided by the Auth Tracker.
+If you are issuing API tokens with Laravel Sanctum and want to enable auth tracking, you will have to dispatch an event provided by the Auth Tracker.

-Dispatch the `ALajusticia\AuthTracker\Events\PersonalAccessTokenCreated` event passing the personal access token newly created by the `createToken` method of the Laravel Airlock trait.
+Dispatch the `ALajusticia\AuthTracker\Events\PersonalAccessTokenCreated` event passing the personal access token newly created by the `createToken` method of the Laravel Sanctum trait.

-Based on the [example](https://github.com/laravel/airlock#authenticating-mobile-applications) provided by the Laravel Airlock documentation, it might look like this:
+Based on the [example](https://laravel.com/docs/7.x/sanctum#issuing-mobile-api-tokens) provided by the Laravel Sanctum documentation, it might look like this:

 ```php
 use ALajusticia\AuthTracker\Events\PersonalAccessTokenCreated;